Cristianasp/cristianasp.github.io/ml-ai.md

 ## Segurança e alinhamento

 Do próprio artigo sobre o GPT4 :

-		Despite its capabilities, [...] it is not fully reliable (e.g. can suffer from “hallucinations”), has a limited context window, and does not learn from experience.
+"Despite its capabilities, [...] it is not fully reliable (e.g. can suffer from “hallucinations”), has a limited context window, and does not learn from experience.
 Care should be taken when using the outputs of GPT-4, particularly in contexts where reliability is important.
-GPT-4’s capabilities and limitations create significant and novel safety challenges, and we believe careful study of these challenges is an important area of research given the potential societal impact. https://arxiv.org/abs/2303.08774
+GPT-4’s capabilities and limitations create significant and novel safety challenges, and we believe careful study of these challenges is an important area of research given the potential societal impact."

+https://arxiv.org/abs/2303.08774

 Um dos signatários to tal manifesto (Gary Marcus):

-	The real danger is "MAI risk - Mediocre AI that is unreliable (a la Bing and GPT-4) but widely deployed - both in terms of the sheer number of people using it, and in terms of the access that the software has to the world" https://garymarcus.substack.com/p/ai-risk-agi-risk
+The real danger is "MAI risk - Mediocre AI that is unreliable (a la Bing and GPT-4) but widely deployed - both in terms of the sheer number of people using it, and in terms of the access that the software has to the world"

+https://garymarcus.substack.com/p/ai-risk-agi-risk

 ![](img/tweet-gm.png)

 Europol:

 Phishing & online fraud can be created faster, much more authentically, & at significantly increased scale. [...]
 LLMs can be abused ..to mislead potential victims into placing their trust in the hands of criminal actors. [...]
 May facilitate terrorist activities.

 https://www.europol.europa.eu/media-press/newsroom/news/criminal-use-of-chatgpt-cautionary-tale-about-large-language-models

 Sobre Alinhamento (Jascha Sohl-Dickstein - Google Brain):

-		The more intelligent an agent is, the less coherent its behavior tends to be.
-Colloquially: getting smarter makes you a hotter mess.
+"The more intelligent an agent is, the less coherent its behavior tends to be.
+Colloquially: getting smarter makes you a hotter mess."

 https://sohl-dickstein.github.io/2023/03/09/coherence.html

 The Waluigi effect (Cleo Leonardo, 3/3/2023):

 Disserta sobre o papel decisivo dos "prompts", que podem ser perguntas diretas ou elogios e diálogos para serem preenchidos pelo chatGPT, e o qual frágil parece ser o uso de RLHF no alinhamento.

 https://www.lesswrong.com/posts/D7PumeYTDPfBTp3i7/the-waluigi-effect-mega-post